 A second advantage of leveraging ENCODE data in determining recurrently mutated regions is provided by maximizing the statistical power of burden tests.
 In traditional genomic analyses, a comprehensive set of annotations (usually covering as many base pairs as possible) is considered to be optimal.
-However, testing every possible nucleotide in the genome greatly reduces the statistical power for variant recurrence detection (see supplement).
+However, testing every possible nucleotide in the genome greatly reduces the statistical power for variant recurrence detection (see suppl.).
 Here, we aim to increase the power of burden tests by creating a focused, compact annotation for a given cell type.

-First, for a single burden test on an individual genomic element (e.g., an enhancer), focusing on a smaller, "core" region, enriched for true functional impact, significantly improves detectability (see supplement).
-Hence, we trimmed the conventional annotations to key "functional territories" by using the well-known small territories of TF-binding sites and the shapes of various genomic signals (e.g., the well-known double-hump of H3K27ac around enhancers, see supplement).
+First, for a single burden test on an individual genomic element (e.g., an enhancer), focusing on a smaller, "core" region, enriched for true functional impact, significantly improves detectability (see suppl.).
+Hence, we trimmed the conventional annotations to key "functional territories" by using the well-known small territories of TF-binding sites and the shapes of various genomic signals (e.g., the well-known double-hump of H3K27ac around enhancers, see suppl.).

 Second, repeated burden tests on a large number of elements would be subject to a large multiple-testing penalty.
 Thus, we tried to restrict our annotation set to a minimum number of high-confidence elements.
 With a particular focus on enhancers, we started by searching for regions supported by multiple lines of evidence in the data-rich top-tier cell types.
-We developed an machine-learning algorithm to combine shapes of signal tracks from DNase-seq and a battery of up to 10 histone modification marks (see suppl.).
-Using a second algorithm, we then combined these predictions with our processing of the STARR-seq experiments (see supplement).
+We developed a machine-learning algorithm to combine shapes of signal tracks from DNase-seq and a battery of up to 10 histone modification marks (see suppl.).
+Using a second algorithm, we then combined these predictions with our processing of the STARR-seq experiments (see suppl.).
 These experiments provide a direct, albeit noisy, readout of enhancer activity in specific cell types.
 Such an "ensemble" approach enables us to define a minimal list of enhancers with as few false-positives as possible.
-We also reconciled and cross-referenced our "compact annotation" with the main encyclopedia annotations (see supplement).
+We also reconciled and cross-referenced our "compact annotation" with the main encyclopedia annotations (see suppl.).

-Linking genes to non-coding elements to create an extended gene annotation and its value in determining mutationally burdened regions
+Linking genes to non-coding elements to create an extended gene annotation (for better cancer driver detection)

-To increase statistical power, a final part of our "compact" annotation entails linking noncoding regulatory elements to protein-coding exons to form an extended gene region as a single test unit.
+To increase statistical power, a final part of our "compact" annotation entails linking non-coding regulatory elements to protein-coding exons to form an extended gene region as a single test unit.
 Such a unified annotation enables joint evaluation of the mutational signals from distributed yet biologically connected genomic regions.
 Traditional methods for linking rely solely on the correlation of individual signals (e.g., between the activity of one histone mark at an enhancer and gene expression of neighboring genes), and these may result in inaccurate extended gene definitions.
 Here, we use direct experimental evidence on physical interactions from Hi-C and ChIA-PET experiments, combined with a machine learning algorithm that takes into consideration the wide variety of histone modification marks and gene expression to delineate accurate enhancer-target gene linkages.

 By integrating our compact annotation sets, BMR estimates, and accurate extended gene definitions, we were able to obtain maximal power for detecting genomic regions (coding and non-coding) that are mutationally burdened.
 Fig. 2C illustrates the greater power in detecting mutationally burdened non-coding regions in several well-known cancer cohorts.
 For example, in the context of chronic lymphocytic leukemia (CLL), our analyses identified well-known highly mutated genes (such as TP53 and ATM) that have been reported from previous analyses.
-It also discovered genes missed by the exclusive analysis of coding regions, such as BCL6.
-Variants of BCL6 are known to have strong prognostic value for patient survival (Fig. 2D).
+More importantly, the increased power provided by the extended-gene annotation allowed us to detect genes that would otherwise be missed by an exclusively coding analysis.
+An example of this is the well-known cancer gene BCL6, which may be associated with patient survival (Fig. 2D)24-26.